vishalsingh17/AI-Cookbook/docs/DBMS.md

 #### Rule 12: Non-Subversion Rule
 If a system has an interface that provides access to low-level records, then the interface must not be able to subvert the system and bypass security and integrity constraints.

+### Relational Data Model
+Relational data model is the primary data model, which is used widely around the world for data storage and processing.
+This model is simple and it has all the properties and capabilities required to process data with storage efficiency.

+#### Concepts
+- Tables − In relational data model, relations are saved in the format of Tables.
+This format stores the relation among entities.
+A table has rows and columns, where rows represents records and columns represent the attributes.

+- Tuple − A single row of a table, which contains a single record for that relation is called a tuple.

+- Relation instance − A finite set of tuples in the relational database system represents relation instance.
+Relation instances do not have duplicate tuples.

+- Relation schema − A relation schema describes the relation name (table name), attributes, and their names.

+- Relation key − Each row has one or more attributes, known as relation key, which can identify the row in the relation (table) uniquely.

+- Attribute domain − Every attribute has some pre-defined value scope, known as attribute domain.